Greek Gods & Manga – Library TBR

 My favorite game of 2022 was The Quarry.
 I like Supermassive’s games because they have just enough horror and jump scares where I can play them without having to cover my eyes too much.
 I played The Quarry Halloween weekend with the lights off and it was perfect.

 I didn’t play as many Steam games this year as I did in previous years, but I want to get that going again.
 With the Steam sale, I plan on picking up a few games on my wishlist.
-I have a few Nancy Drew games still left to play.
+I have a few Nancy Drew games left to play.

 I played a lot of Overwatch 2 which I have to admit, I was expecting more from the game.
 I’m trying to play new characters as I usually always play as either Zarya or D.Va.
 I recently discovered Brigitte and she might be my new go-to character.